Heavenly Christmas: a different perspective

 [Angel walks in with clipboard, bows]

-Angel: Ok, God, I noticed no orders were in place for Jesus arrival.
+Angel: Of course!
+Well, God, I noticed no orders seemed to be in place for Jesus arrival.
 I'm sure you have everything under control but I took some initiative.

-· And purchased a palace for them to move into.
+· - And purchased a palace in Jerusalem for them to move into afterwards.

-· and I’ve booked the town square for a coronation service.
+· - and I’ve booked the town square for a coronation service soon after.

-· I’m still to hear back from the florist whether they can take all the thorns off the rose stems, which will be handed out for throwing in front of the steeds as Jesus arrives for the ceremony.
+· - I’m still to hear back from the florist whether they can take all the thorns off the rose stems, which the crowd will be throwing in front of the steeds as Jesus arrives for the ceremony.
 I wouldn’t want any of the thorns to land on Jesus and scratch his face...

 God: No.